Damien Wilson and De'Vondre Campbell will lead returning linebackers

 Football in the Spring

-Mike Sherels is in his second year as an assistant coach at his alma mater Minnesota.
-Sherels coaches the linebackers after being promoted to the position in March 2014.
+Mike Sherels is in his third year as an assistant coach at his alma mater Minnesota.
+Sherels coaches the linebackers after being named to the position in March 2014.

 Sherels worked with the Minnesota linebackers as a defensive graduate assistant in 2013 and was also an assistant coordinator of recruiting operations in 2014.
 Sherels joined the staff in early 2011 as a special assistant to the head coach and has also worked closely with Minnesota's alumni.